arvidn/libtorrent/docs/manual.rst

 It might be useful to set this to true if your network is faster than your disk, and it would be faster to redownload potentially missed pieces than to go through the whole storage to look for them.

+``no_recheck_incomplete_resume`` determines if the storage should check the whole files when resume data is incomplete or missing or whether it should simply assume we don't have any of the data.
+By default, this is determined by the existance of any of the files.
+By setting this setting to true, the files won't be checked, but will go straight to download mode.

 ``anonymous_mode`` defaults to false.
 When set to true, the client tries to hide its identity to a certain degree.
 The peer-ID will no longer